 Tasty and affordable, it garnered quite some success, and in the 50s, possibly inspired by ramen carts, street vendors started to use hand-pulled carts to go make rounds in neighborhoods.
 The back was fitted with a pebble oven where the potatoes were slowly baked, hence the name ishiyaki imo (stone baked potato).
 At first drawn by hand, the carts would later motorize and become small trucks.
 The ishiyaki imo truck arriving in the neighborhood with its sweet smell and the “Ishiyaki imo, o-imo!” call from the vendor is a fond memory of childhood winters for many Japanese.
 Although they are now less commonplace, they can still be occasionally spotted in town during the cold months of the year.
 Moreover, stone baked sweet potatoes can often be found in supermarkets across the country.10

 Another common sweet potato dish is daigaku imo (university potato).
 The sweet potatoes are candied with a mix of honey, soy sauce, sugar and mirin.
 Being very filling and reasonably priced, they had a lot of success with university students buying them at stalls around campuses, from which they got their name.
 They are also commonly found at stalls during festivals.

-Sweet potatoes are also used for making kuri kinton, a staple of o-sechi ryōri (New Year’s cuisine), as well as some varieties of shōchū (Japanese liquor).
+Sweet potatoes are also used with kuri chestnuts to make kuri kinton, a staple of o-sechi ryōri (New Year’s cuisine), as well as some varieties of shōchū.
 Sweet potato cultivars are constantly being bred and developed, and a lot of varieties are being eaten in Japan: beni azuma, annō imo, silk sweet…